 How Do the Black Hat Sellers Open Multiple Accounts?

-Amazon is very sophisticated at finding sellers with multiple accounts so black hat sellers have to be very sophisticated in return to avoid being detected.
+Amazon is very sophisticated at finding sellers with multiple accounts so black hat sellers have to be very sophisticated in return to avoid being detected in case one account gets suspended they do not risk all accounts being suspended.

 The seller entity part is slightly more tricky although it is still relatively easy as one can simply use another personal name (i.e. your wife or relative) or register a new business.
 In China, it is a well known secret that many Amazon Sellers require their employees to open up Amazon accounts under their names to avoid the whole seller entity issue.
 Many Chinese sellers have multiple (sometimes in the double digits) Amazon Seller Central accounts.